An Exhcange Between Pastors On Critical Theory

 It would seem to me that conservatives and the right are just as nuanced and that they do not fit his post-modern or critical theory definitions so well.
 Does he recognize the persistence of so many on the right to stay engaged in the discussions/debates?
 Does he recognize that the right’s persistence to do so has brought them to the place of needing to clearly identify the “fake news” approaches of both the CRT, post-modern and the New Morality guys of the left?
 Perhaps we are slower to adapt to a new worldview.
 Either way, from Limbaugh to Beck to Hannity to Cal Thomas, Dennis Prager, and others… there is a deep ongoing commitment to absolute truth and to debate as essential.
 Does Stackhouse recognize that?

 Pastor Troy: Most often the “right” is dismissed (perhaps sometimes accidentally) as Neanderthals/bigots.
-When two experts are on the same show: the lefty expert is an “analyst”, the righty expert is a “conservative commentator”.
+When two experts are on the same show: the lefty expert is an “analyst”; the righty expert is a “conservative commentator”.
 Two schools: the lefty school gets easy accreditation; the righty school has to walk a tightrope for accreditation.
 Two cultural icon talk show hosts: the lefty (such as Oprah/Cooper/Lemon) is the queen/king of all things good; the righty (such as Rush/Beck/Ingraham) is an ambassador for dastardly “hate talk”.

 I recently had a friend/acquaintance – a man who gives every appearance of being a thoughtful Christian — tell me that I was dangerous to the community because of my views that insist on evaluating truth claims in light of primary source evidence – as opposed to merely trusting the words of the “credentialed class”.
 All of this has me feeling that it’s time to be more on the offense, and less on the defense, at this moment in history.